European red spider mite (Panonychus ulmi)

 For mite identification, see:

 Biology and life history McDaniel, twospotted, and yellow spider mites overwinter as fertilized females under bark or in soil debris.
-European red mite and brown mites overwinter as eggs in crevices of twig bark and young limbs.
+European red spider mite overwinters as eggs in crevices of twig bark and young limbs.
 They move to young foliage when buds break in spring and produce many generations during spring to autumn.
 Females can lay up to 10 eggs per day and more than 200 during their lifetime.
 Egg-to-adult development can occur in 7 to 10 days during summer.
 They thrive under hot, dry conditions.
 Large colonies of mites produce webbing along leaf midveins.
 Mite dispersal occurs mainly through wind transport.

 Pest monitoring Scout your tree periodically during the summer months for stippled or yellowing leaves, especially in trees with a history of spider mite damage or water-stressed trees.
 Confirm the presence of mites by using a hand lens to view the undersides of leaves for the mites, their eggs and webbing.

 Spider mite populations are held down by cool, wet conditions early in the season.
 Considerable natural control is provided by lady beetles (Stethorus spp.) and minute pirate bugs (Orius spp.).
-Predator mites such as Typhlodromus spp. or Neoseiulus fallacis (syn.
-Amblyseius fallacis) are also effective at managing populations of spider mites and may be commercially available.
+Predator mites such as Typhlodromus spp. or Neoseiulus fallacis are also effective at managing populations of spider mites and may be commercially available.
 Avoid broad-spectrum and pyrethroid sprays during the growing season due to their negative effect on natural enemies.

 Spider mite infestations are favored by dry, dusty conditions, so avoid creating these problems and stressing the plants.
 The use of cover crops also reduces dust and mite problems.
 Broadleaf weeds like mallow, bindweed, white clover, and knotweed enhance mite numbers.
 Suppression of these weeds with cultivation or grasses may reduce mite numbers.
 Mites may be washed from the tree with a strong stream of water.
 Water trees properly, as drought-stressed trees are more susceptible.
 Avoid excessive nitrogen applications, as this encourages mites.

-When applied during the dormant or delayed dormant season, horticultural oils can greatly reduce European red mite populations later in the season.
+When applied during the dormant or delayed dormant season, horticultural oils can greatly reduce European red spider mite populations later in the season.

 Management-chemical control: HOME USE